maw-khan/clarifai-question-simplifier/README.md

 # 🤖 AI Feature

-The core functionality of ClarifAI is powered by **Google Gemini AI**.
+The core functionality of SimplifAI is powered by **Google Gemini AI**.

 Instead of generating complete answers, the model is instructed to act as an educational assistant whose purpose is to improve understanding.